 Due to recent weak capital markets for junior mineral exploration companies, Management with the support of the Board of Directors reduced operations to conserve capital.
 This involved the curtailment of exploration activities and the reduction of administrative overheads to an absolute minimum until such time that the capital markets are more supportive of junior exploration projects.
-The Company was able to secure needed capital in the fourth quarter of 2020 due to improved market conditions and interest in the Company's project.
+The Company was able to secure needed capital in the fourth quarter of 2020 and second quarter of 2021 due to improved market conditions and interest in the Company's project.
 This allowed for the start of new exploration activities in Manitoba.